Paul Geithner’s 1968 Triumph Spitfire mk3

 1296 cc displ

-shaved stock head (p/n 515573) w/ stock rocker arms on AE Tuftrided rocker shaft
+stock rocker arms on Tuftrided rocker shaft, stock push rods

 stock Lucas 25D4 distributor with Pertronix Ignitor® 1149C ignition module and stock coil